ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 - next_layer_alg (string): Identifies the algorithm with which the HPKE-encrypted key MUST be used.
 Its value MUST match the "enc" (encryption algorithm) header parameter in the JWE protected header.
 This field is included for alignment with the COSE HPKE {{I-D.ietf-cose-hpke}} specification.
 Currently, there are no known attacks that allow a downgrade attack of the content encryption algorithm.

-- recipient_protected_header (object): This member contains the base64url-encoded JWE Per-Recipient Unprotected Header (see JWE JSON Serialization in {{Section 7.1 of RFC7156}} of the recipients member.
-To serialize this header member the procedure from Section 3.3 of RFC 7638 MUST be used.
-Unlike with RFC 7638, all members from this member are included except for the "ek" member.
+- recipient_protected_header (object): This member contains the base64url-encoded JWE Per-Recipient Unprotected Header (see JWE JSON Serialization in {{Section 7.1 of RFC7516}}) of the recipients member.
+To serialize this header member the procedure from {{serialize}} MUST be used.
+All members from this header are included except for the "ek" member.
 The inclusion of this data in the `Recipient_structure` allows context information to be included in the key derivation.

 - recipient_extra_info (string): Contains additional context information that the application includes in the key derivation via the HPKE `info` parameter.
 Mutually known private information, which is defined in {{NIST.SP.800-56Ar3}}, MAY be used in this input parameter.
 If no additional context is provided, this value MUST be the empty string "".

-### Deterministic Serialization for HPKE `info`
+### Deterministic Serialization for HPKE `info` {#serialize}

 JSON texts that are semantically identical can serialize differently (e.g., member order, whitespace), which would lead to divergent `info` values and failed key agreement.

-To produce the HPKE `info` byte string from a `Recipient_structure`, both sides MUST produce the deterministic JSON representation using the JSON Web Key (JWK) Thumbprint serialization rules {{RFC7638}}:
+To produce the HPKE `info` byte string from a `Recipient_structure`, both sides MUST generate the same deterministic JSON representation using following steps:

-1. Construct the `Recipient_structure` JSON object exactly as defined {{recipient_structure}}.
+1. Construct the `Recipient_structure` JSON object exactly as defined in {{recipient_structure}}.

-2. Prepare the JSON structure based on Section 3.3 of RFC 7638.
+2. Order all members of the object lexicographically by the Unicode code points of the member names.

+3. Characters in member names and member values MUST be represented without escaping.
+The JSON text contains no quotation-mark, backslash, or control-character escapes.

+4. The JSON text MUST NOT contain any insignificant whitespace such as spaces, tabs, or line breaks.

+5. Encode the resulting JSON text using UTF-8.

+6. If any member value is itself a JSON object, apply Steps 2 to 6 recursively to that nested object.

+7. JSON numbers (if present) MUST be serialized in their shortest exact decimal representation:
+   * Non-zero integers MUST have no leading zeros, fractional parts, or exponent notation.
+   * If an exponent is used, it MUST use an uppercase `E` with no `+` sign or leading zeros in the exponent.

-3. Use the resulting JSON structure, base64url-encode it and use the octets as the HPKE `info` value.
+8. The final UTF-8 octet sequence of the deterministic JSON text is base64url-encoded.
+The resulting octets are used as the HPKE `info` value.

 #### Example